 She was so proud of her creations and even shared them with her little brother.

 Then we clinked our apple donuts together, said “cheers” and gobbled them up.
 It was such a fun and easy recipe for the whole family.
+You can also make these apple donuts that are still healthy because they are baked not fried like traditional donuts.

 Grab the new season of Butterbean’s cafe and enjoy 4 easy and fun recipes that are perfect for cooking with preschoolers.